VC

 Quick Answer

-Tech layoffs by year: ~80K in 2020 (pandemic shock), ~15K in 2021 (near-zero, hiring boom), 165K in 2022 (rate shock), 262K in 2023 (the peak wave driven by over-hiring correction), 152K in 2024 (AI restructuring), and 130K+ in 2025 (continued AI-driven workforce rebalancing).
-The 2022–2024 wave totaled 579K — the largest three-year downsizing in tech history.
+Tech layoffs by year: ~80K in 2020 (pandemic shock), ~15K in 2021 (near-zero, hiring boom), 165K in 2022 (rate shock), 262K in 2023 (the peak wave driven by over-hiring correction), 152K in 2024 (AI restructuring), 130K+ in 2025 (AI workforce rebalancing), and 150K+ already in 2026 year-to-date as AI-driven cuts accelerate — led by Oracle (~30K), Amazon (16K corporate), Dell (11K), and Meta (~8K).
+The cumulative total since 2020 now exceeds 950K.

-There were five distinct waves, each with a different cause, a different cohort of victims, and a different signal for what comes next.
+There were six distinct waves, each with a different cause, a different cohort of victims, and a different signal for what comes next.
 Understanding tech layoffs by year is not a history lesson — it is a leading indicator for hiring, valuation, and where the next opportunity window opens.

 Tech Layoffs by Year: The Complete Data